 \textbf{Habitat}\quad \Cref{table:main} shows results for our Habitat dataset.
-We only evaluate our strongest baselines, Perceiver AR and Latent FDM due to the need to implement model parallel variants for all of our models.
+We only evaluate our strongest baselines, Perceiver AR and Latent FDM due to the need to implement model parallelism.
 Because of high complexity of Habitat videos, all models generally perform equally as bad in per-frame metrics.
 However, TECO has significantly better FVD.
-Qualitatively, Latent FDM quickly collapses to blurred predictions with poor sample quality, and although Perceiver AR can generate high quality frames, they are less temporally consistent than TECO: agents in Habitat videos navigate to far points in the scene and back whereas Perceiver AR tends to generate samples where the agent is constantly turning.
+Qualitatively, Latent FDM quickly collapses to blurred predictions with poor sample quality, and Perceiver AR generates high quality frames, though less temporally consistent than TECO: agents in Habitat videos navigate to far points in the scene and back whereas Perceiver AR tends to generate samples where the agent constantly turns.
 TECO generates traversals of a scene that match the data distribution more closely.

 \textbf{Kinetics-600}\quad \Cref{table:main} shows FVD for predicting $80$ $128\times128$ frames conditioned on $20$ for Kinetics-600.
 Although Kinetics-600 does not have many long-range dependencies, we found that TECO is able to produce more stable generations that degrade slower by incorporating longer contexts.
-In contrast, Perceiver AR tends to degrade quickly, with Latent FDM performing in between. \Cref{fig:kinetics_top_k} and \Cref{table:kinetics_full} include further investigations using top-k sampling for Perceiver AR and TECO. \Cref{table:main} does not use top-k sampling for a fair comparison against Latent FDM.
-With top-k sampling, Perceiver AR outperforms our method at $k = 8$.
-However, resulting videos tend to be uninteresting with little to no dynamics movement.
+In contrast, Perceiver AR tends to degrade quickly, with Latent FDM performing in between.

-\textbf{Sampling Speed}\quad \Cref{fig:main_exp} compares sampling speed for all models.
-We report sampling speed on Minecraft and observed similar results for the different model sizes used on other datasets.
+\textbf{Sampling Speed}\quad \Cref{fig:main_exp} reports sampling speed for all models on Minecraft.
+We observed similar results for the different model sizes used on other datasets.
 FitVid and CW-VAE are both significantly faster that other methods, but have poor sample quality.
 On the other end, Perceiver AR and Latent FDM can produce high quality samples, but are 20-60x slower than TECO, which has comparably fast sampling speed while retaining high sample quality.